cFocusWeb/blanchette-website/content/franchises/tartar.en.md

 imagedesc: >-
   TARTAR Station: for tasty and on-the-go meals!
 Above: the first counter of the banner, located in Ste-foy.
 business: >-
-  This fast service counter specializing in tartares, tatakis and poke bowls has quickly become a favorite among amateurs of healthy, on the go meals.
+  This fast service counter specializing in tartares and poke bowls has quickly become a favorite among amateurs of healthy, on the go meals.
 At the forefront of the latest food trends, TARTAR Station offers delicious recipes to be enjoyed on site, as take-out or delivery; without compromising quality or taste in any way.
 accentcolor: "#fa5200"
 whitebg: true
 website: https://tartarstation.com/